Mostafa1Jamal1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword > an executable file that display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

 18-letteronly > an executable file that display all lines of the file /etc/ssh/sshd_config starting with a letter.

+100-empty_casks > an executable file that finds all empty files and directories in the current directory and all sub-directories.
+- Only the names of the files and directories should be displayed (not the entire path)
+- Hidden files should be listed
+- One file name per line
+- The listing should end with a new line